 - Web analytics provides some understanding of customer behaviour, but it is often limited to a single/few channels only, and typically there is no way to connect the online and offline customer information for comprehensive customer understanding.
 In addition, using customer understanding to provide a personalised experience cannot be achieved by web analytics tools alone.

-This raises the question as to where in the modern data and marketing technology landscape should customer data reside?
+Does this raises the question of where in the modern data and marketing technology landscape should customer data reside?
 But first, we must answer the question ‘for what should you use customer understanding?’

 CDP key business benefits